Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Introduction

 \subsection{Uncertainty in Neural Networks}

+Uncertainty is usually classified into epistemic uncertainty or aleatoric uncertainty \cite{kendall2017uncertainties}.
+Epistemic or model uncertainty is uncertainty in model parameters due to a finite amount of data.
+In contrast, aleatoric or data-dependent uncertainty is uncertainty due to the data itself and cannot be reduced even with more data.
+This distinction can be useful when thinking about sources of uncertainty; however, it is difficult to distinguish these two types in practice.
+Instead, we can think about modelling uncertainties in neural networks by learning a distribution of neural network weights or by learning a distribution of neural network outputs for each individual input \cite{kendall2017uncertainties}.
+Uncertainty from both types of models can be used and compared for downstream tasks.

-Uncertainty in neural networks can be estimated using Bayesian and non-Bayesian methods.
-Bayesian neural networks (BNNs) provide a theoretical framework for generating well-calibrated uncertainty estimates \citep{neal2012bayesian}.
+Bayesian neural networks (BNNs) provide a theoretical framework for generating well-calibrated uncertainty estimates \cite{neal2012bayesian}.
 In BNNs, we are interested in learning the posterior distribution of the neural network weights instead of a maximum likelihood or maximum-a-posteriori estimate.
-A challenge in learning BNNs is that integrating over the posterior is intractable in high dimensional space.
-As such, approximate inference techniques such as stochastic variational inference are commonly used.
-Examples include variational dropout \citep{kingma2015variational}, MC dropout \citep{gal2016dropout}, Bayes by Backprop \citep{blundell2015weight}, multiplicative normalizing flows \citep{louizos2017multiplicative}, and Flipout \citep{wen2018flipout}.

-Non-Bayesian methods can also be used to estimate uncertainty in neural networks.
-Examples include bootstrapping \citep{efron1986bootstrap}, Deep Ensembles \citep{lakshminarayanan2017simple}, Temperature Scaling \citep{guo2017calibration}, and Resampling Uncertainty Estimation \citep{schulam2019can}.
+A challenge in learning BNNs is that integration over the posterior is intractable in high dimensional space.
+As such, inference techniques such as stochastic variational inference are commonly used as approximation.
+Examples include variational dropout \cite{kingma2015variational}, MC Dropout \cite{gal2016dropout}, Bayes by Backprop \cite{blundell2015weight}, multiplicative normalizing flows \cite{louizos2017multiplicative}, and Flipout \cite{wen2018flipout}.
+Non-Bayesian methods for estimating uncertainty in neural networks include bootstrapping \cite{efron1986bootstrap}, Deep Ensembles \cite{lakshminarayanan2017simple}, and Resampling Uncertainty Estimation \cite{schulam2019can}.
+These methods estimate changes to the neural network when it is trained on different samples from the same training distribution.
 Note that in Bayesian methods, uncertainty is learned during training and is tightly coupled to the model structure.
 In non-Bayesian methods, uncertainty is learned during training or estimated after training.
+Another approach to uncertainty estimation is to directly learn a distribution of neural network outputs (and/or intermediate feature maps) instead of the weights.
+This is usually achieved by parameterizing the output distribution and learning the parameters during training as shown in \cite{kendall2017uncertainties}.